markbrown4/presentation-web-workers/README.md

 He was heavily inspired by Nolan Lawson's blog post detailing how he made pokedex.org, which uses ServiceWorker, IndexedDB and WebWorkers to make a progressive web app.

 Nolan wrote "Ask any iOS or Android developer how we make our apps so fast, and most likely you'll hear about two major strategies.
 Eliminate network calls, and use background threads."
-For us that means using ServiceWorker and WebWorker.
+For us that means using things like ServiceWorker, persistent data stores like localStorage or IndexedDB and WebWorkers.

 The key take out for me is this: "Anything unrelated to the UI should be offloaded to a background thread.".
 This is very different to how I viewed WebWorkers previously.
 We should be treating the Main Thread in JavaScript as the UI thread, responding to events, updating the DOM - Everything else belongs in a background thread.